- Gun cartridges and chamber types

 Two popular ammo types untrained eyes can mistake at first glance are the 5.56 NATO and the .223 Remington.
 However, there is a serious difference that you need to know, especially if you choose to use this firearm for home defense.

-Knowing Your Cartridge and Chamber Type Matters.
+Understand Your Gun's Cartridge and Chamber Type

 If you’re a new owner of an AR-15 or thinking about purchasing one, you may not be as well versed in the world of ammunition as longtime rifle owners.